Funded Financial Services Startups in Germany

 Frequently asked

-What’s the largest disclosed round in this Germany financial services set, and how extreme is it versus the rest?
+What’s the largest disclosed round here, and how extreme is it compared with the rest of the disclosed amounts?

-Do the rounds cluster in a recent date window, or are they evenly spread across the time range shown?
+Do the most recent rounds cluster in time, or are they evenly spread across the whole listing window?

 Know which startups just got funded.
 Every week.